 on this page

-- report your income for the past 14 days every 2 weeks even if it’s $0
+- report you and your partner’s income every 2 weeks even if it’s $0

 - tell us about any changes to your circumstances

 If you’re having trouble meeting your mutual obligation requirements, you need to talk to someone about it.
 Who you need to contact depends on if you are either:

 - with Workforce Australia Online.